Satisfactory Academic Progress

 • Pass the qualifying exam and advance to candidacy by the end of the fourth year of study.

-Students who do not maintain a 3.00 grade point average or receive a satisfactory rating on their annual evaluation will be placed on financial aid probation as already indicated.
+Students who do not maintain a 3.00 grade point average or receive a satisfactory rating on their annual evaluation will be placed on financial aid notice as already indicated.
 Those who do not complete the necessary units or advance to candidacy as indicated above must be reviewed by the Director of Student Financial Services and the Graduate Dean or his designee to determine whether or not they are making satisfactory academic progress and should continue to be eligible for financial aid.

 Pace